 Pro Tip: On the same note, starting a fundraiser in their name is another way to do something special during the holiday season.

 13. Shirt pillow

-There are tutorials across the internet for how you can use your loved one's shirt or sweater to create a pillow.
+There are tutorials across the internet for how you can use your loved one's T-shirt, sweater, and dress shirt to create a pillow.
 This can be an unexpected and special sympathy gift to give at holiday time.

 Pro Tip: Use the biggest and softest shirt for the best pillow.